eve102/eve102/README.md

 I use like at least 8 skins (3 mostly) so i think youll notice me pretty easily😛😛 ❗️if i ignore your whispers its either i was offtab or afk!! ❗️

-thinking of what to add💭..
+DNI: problematic people, z10s , i forgot what else to list so brb still i rememebe

 <!---